 Since then I lived some time in United States, Spain and France.
-And hosted whenever it was possible.
-Most of the time I lived in big cities so I feel at ease surrounded by big buildings and crowded places but this year I spent it doing volunteer work around the countryside as I travel through Europe.
+Most of the time I lived in big cities, so I feel at ease surrounded by buildings and crowded places, but lately I have been doing some volunteer work while I freelance on countryside as I travel through Europe.

 Right now I have my location back home so let me know if you are visiting, I could provide good info and maybe arrange hosting with my family or a friend.
 If you wanna contact me it may be quicker trough instagram (and that way you save a message in case you don't have unlimited ones) my user is @a4shots.

 At the beginning it was pure curiosity and it just happened that everything came together in a way it made sense to try it.